tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

   ![Remix Deploy](Images/remix_enviroment.png)

-* You will be prompted to connect your account in Meta Mask to remix.
+* You may be prompted to connect your account in MetaMask to remix.

   ![Remix Deploy](Images/remix_web3_prompt.png)